KingKarp842/T0PL04D3R_FR4M3/README.md

 I made this project to create a clean and nice way to display my cards while keeping them protected, I didn't want to spend money on frames on Amazon or something that are both expensive and ugly.
 I also (mainly) wanted to practice my CAD design.

+I am planning to score and snap the acrylic, as I have done so in the past.

 <img width="651" height="663" alt="Screenshot 2026-05-03 205659" src="https://github.com/user-attachments/assets/0b94bfb6-8844-4345-88ee-e35e00f6d74c" />
 Frame